Wyzebb/docs.wyzebb.dev/docs/pvdc/integrations/luckperms.md

 PVDC hooks into LuckPerms for permissions.
 It is not required but extends the functionality and is recommended!

+For offline players, their max VD not including context-specific nodes will be used.

 ### Node Changes
 - PVDC detects LuckPerms node changes and will recalculate view distance for potentially affected players when a `pvdc` node is changed, added, removed or a user is promoted or demoted.